For Hurricane Katrina survivors, a new rush of fear and resolve

 Harvey made landfall late Friday, 11 years and 361 days after Katrina put four-fifths of New Orleans underwater.

-The threat of a new deluge has the people of the Katrina diaspora — spread widely, but centered around New Orleans, Houston and parts in between — recalling a time they would rather forget and preparing to make do again, if they have to.
+The threat of a new deluge has the people of the Katrina diaspora — spread widely, but centered around New Orleans, Houston and parts in between — recalling a time they would rather forget and preparing to make do again.

 “We are scared," said Kelly Pearson of the Algiers neighborhood of New Orleans, across the Mississippi River from downtown.
 "We are scared right now.
 We are scared over here in New Orleans."